North Macedonia under the Ottoman Empire

-Vardar Macedonia, the area that now makes up North Macedonia, was part of the Ottoman Empire for over five hundred years, from the late 14th century to the Treaty of Bucharest (1913).
-Before its conquest, today's area was divided between various Serbian feudal principalities.
-Later today Vardar Macedonia became part of the Ottoman province or Eyalet of Rumelia.
-The name Rumelia (Turkish: Rumeli) means "Land of the Romans" in Turkish, referring to the lands conquered by the Ottoman Turks from the Byzantine Empire.
+The territory of modern North Macedonia was part of the Ottoman Empire for over 500 years, from the late 14th century until the Treaty of Bucharest in 1913.
+Before its conquest, this area was divided between various Serbian feudal principalities.
+Later, it became part of the Ottoman province or Eyalet of Rumelia.
+The name Rumelia (Turkish: Rumeli) means "Land of the Romans" in Turkish, referring to the lands in the Balkans conquered by the Ottoman Empire from the Byzantine Empire.

 History

 Conquests

 In the Battle of Maritsa of 1371, the King of Lordship of Prilep Vukašin Mrnjavčević and his brother Jovan Uglješa led 70,000 men against the Ottomans.
 Despite having smaller numbers, the Ottomans managed to kill Vukašin and his brother and win the Battle of Maritsa.

 After the battle, most of Serbia broke into smaller principalities.
 One of those principalities is known as the Kingdom of Prilep, led by Vukašin's son Marko.
 Like most regional rulers in the Macedonian region, Marko accepted vassalage under Sultan Murad I to preserve his position.

 The Battle of Kosovo of 1389 sealed the fate of the region of Macedonia for the next 500 years.
 While both armies lost leaders and large numbers of soldiers, the Ottomans could easily assemble another army just as large while the locals could not.

 Marko died alongside Konstantin Dragaš at the Battle of Rovine in 1395 and the territory of his realm became the Sanjak of Ohrid.

-All of Vardar Macedonia was under Ottoman control by the early of the 15th century, with Skopje falling under Turkish rule on January 19, 1392.
+All of Vardar Macedonia was under Ottoman control by the early 15th century, with Skopje falling under Turkish rule on January 19, 1392.

 Aside from conflict with Skanderbeg's forces, in which areas of western part of the region of Macedonia became a battleground of Ottoman–Albanian war for more than 20 years (1444–1467), the Ottoman Empire ultimately succeeded in taking the region, incorporating it into Rumelia Eyalet.